wustlworkgroup/Sample_annotation_system/readme.md

 ## 🧾 Sample Barcodes

-Each sample is also assigned a unique `sample_barcode` to support batch-specific tracking and anonymization.
-The `sample_barcode` is constructed by combining:
+Each sample is also assigned a unique `parentBiospecimenID` to support tissue-specific tracking and anonymization.
+The `parentBiospecimenID` is constructed by combining:

 - The `individualID` (e.g., `JH-2-002`)
 - A **random alphanumeric suffix**, with length depending on the **sample type or batch**